Awards

 Best Stand Awards

-Through the ONS Best Stand Awards, we recognize exhibitors that stand out.
-There are two awards in this category, one for exhibition stands larger than 50 sq. m., and one for those smaller than 50 sq. m.
-The jury nominates five exhibitors in each category before the final announcement of the winners.
+The Best Stand Awards recognise exhibitors that stand out.
+There are two awards in this category, one for exhibition stands larger than 50 square meters, and one for those smaller than 50 square

 2022